More about Ken Waldman, More about Trump Sonnets

 A three-paragraph summary:

-The day after the 2016 November presidential election, Ken Waldman jotted a phrase: Before long, Donald Trump
+The day after the 2016 November presidential election, Ken Waldman jotted a phrase: Before long, this guy would

 That book led to Trump Sonnets, Volume 2, which Ken Waldman wrote while on tour in spring 2017.
 Summer 2017,

-People have asked if there will be a Volume 4.
-Ken Waldman says only that he's doing his job as an engaged citizen.
+People asked if there would be a Volume 4.
+Yes, Ken Waldman answered, saying that he'd been doing his job as an